qalqi/RNCryptoPlayGround/README.md

 npm run ios
 ```

-### To Change react native code open App.js and Press CMD+R to refresh
+### To Change react native code open App.js and Press CMD+R to refresh in simulator

 ### Clean metro builder (On new install)